Your Hiking & Backpacking Resource for Older Hikers

 - Depth of knowledge

 There is also the part about making sure that your hiking or backpacking gear is in good repair.
 If you lost weight, do your boots still fit?
 These are the sort of questions you want to answer before you are a mile into a new hike.
 Off the Trail is the place where we get ready for new adventures.
-Keep reading as The Old Geezer teaches you how to prepare to succeed at hiking and backpacking.
+Keep reading as The Geez teaches you how to prepare to succeed at hiking and backpacking.

 Safety Precautions for Hiking